e-attestations/e-attestations-docs/docs/c-3-dossiers.md

 Plus !
 This 'dossierReference' can be changed at any time unless the file has been archived.

+> The content of this field will be trimed (spaces removed) during the process.

 > Example of 'dossiers' GET request with sirent id "/api/v1/account/{{account_id}}/dossiers?siren=503829368"